-Kenny Rogers (b.
-August 21, 1938) is a highly acclaimed country/soft rock singer, songwriter, multi-instrumentalist, TV and movie actor, record producer, and entrepreneur with a career spanning six decades.
+Kenny Rogers (August 21, 1938 - March 20, 2020) was a highly acclaimed country/soft rock singer, songwriter, multi-instrumentalist, TV and movie actor, record producer, and entrepreneur with a career spanning six decades.
 He first became famous during the late 1960s as a pop/rock artist along with his band, The First Edition, with a gradual transition to country rock.
 He began recording solo in 1976 and soon after became a country music superstar.

 Born Kenneth Ray Rogers in Houston Texas, he formed his first band in 1956 while still in high school, a doo-wop group known as the Scholars, and had a minor solo hit the following year with the romantic doo-wop styled ballad, "That Crazy Feeling" (billed as Kenneth Rogers).
 He then played bass as a member of The Bobby Doyle Three, a jazz group that recorded for Columbia Records.
 In 1966, Rogers joined The New Christy Minstrels, serving as a singer and double bass player.
 The following year, he and fellow band mates Mike Settle, Terry Williams, and Thelma Camacho left the group to form The First Edition, a rock and roll band that also covered R&B, folk music, psychedelic pop, and country pop/rock.
 Other original members included Mickey Jones, and there were a number of personnel changes along the way.
 Later renamed Kenny Rogers And The First Edition, the band went on to record a string of top hits and many albums before disbanding in 1976.